LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W08-D2-MoreDevEnv_Modules_AndMore.md

 ### Making the .env settings available in your code

-- via `processx.env`
+- via `process.env`
+  `process.env` is a global object in Node.js where the environment variables for the current process can be stored.

-  The dotenv module gets added to webpack.config.js by a `require` statement:
+  The `dotenv` module gets added to webpack.config.js by the statement:
   `require('dotenv').config();`

-   When you build the project, dotenv loads all of the variables in the .env file and stores them in the`process.env` object for use when building the app.
+   When you build the project, `dotenv` loads all of the variables in the .env file and stores them in the `process.env` object for use when building the app.
 In your code you can also access them via `process.env`.

 - Via global variables
   In addition, you can use the webpack `DefinePlugin` to create global variables for the settings that were loaded from the .env file: